Politics of Bangladesh: 2009–2024: Sheikh Hasina

 The 2018 Bangladeshi general election was held on 30 December 2018.
 On the election day at least 14 people died in violence between the Awami League supporters and the Jatiya Oikya Front supporters.
 The Awami League returned to power winning 259 out of 300 parliamentary seats, making up the largest government body in Bangladesh after 1973 (where Awami League had won 293 out of 300 seats).
 The Jatiya Oikya Front only won 7 seats and alleged the 2018 election to be rigged and opted to boycott the parliament and stated that they would demand for fresh elections.
 The Jatiya Party became the main opposition party with only 20 seats.
-This was Awami League's record 4th victory in the general elections under Sheikh Hasina.

 Bangladesh Awami League leader Sheikh Hasina's new cabinet took oath on 3 January 2019.
 Despite refusing to sell gas (LPG) at a better deal to the US back in 2000, in October 2019 Sheikh Hasina in a contradictory statement controversially stated that she will sell LPG to India despite the scarcity of LPG in Bangladesh (BD).
 Hasina also stated she will give India free access to extract BD's Feni water, despite her failure to secure the Teesta river sharing deal.
-The dispute between BD and Myanmar over the unresolved Rohingya Refugee Crisis continued during this period, with Myanmar's unwillingness to take back the refugees.
+The dispute between Bangladesh and Myanmar over the unresolved Rohingya Refugee Crisis continued during this period, with Myanmar's unwillingness to take back the refugees.
 In October 2020 Myanmar deployed their army troops on the Bangladesh border.
 Bangladesh appealed to the UN Security Council to prevent any escalation.
 Later Prime Minister Sheikh Hasina assured "a safe zone must be created for the Rohingyas Refugees.
 If that is done, Myanmar will face a huge problem in the Rakhine region.
 I don't think Myanmar will lock in war with Bangladesh; China will not let that happen."
-No further escalations have been reported, BD and Myanmar have since remained in peace militarily, but the diplomatic dispute continues to be debated at the UN.
+No further escalations have been reported, Bangladesh and Myanmar have since remained in peace militarily, but the diplomatic dispute continues to be debated at the UN.

 Since the 2018 General Election the nation witnessed four years of political calm.
-But in 2022 BNP increasingly started to criticize the Awami League Government over rising inflationary crisis, mostly unsustainable fuel and energy price hikes as well as massive power outage despite the Government's promise to implement 100% electricity in the nation.
-While price levels of every items begun to rise, people's income level became stale and the Prime Minister herself warned of possible famine in the future and called for the general public to reduce their consumption, however did not say anything about politicians and government officials living luxurious lives.
-This cumulated to BNP staging massive protest on 24 December 2022, during clashes with the police one BNP activist was killed.
-Despite these criticisms the Awami League achieved numerous economic development in the nation, including the opening of the Padma Bridge and the Dhaka Metro Rail on 25 June 2022 and 28 December 2022 respectively.
+But in 2022 BNP and Jamaat-e-Islami Bangladesh after temporarily renewing their alliance, increasingly started to criticize the Awami League Government over rising inflationary crisis and corruption, including unsustainable fuel and energy price hikes as well as massive power outage despite the Government's promise to implement 100% electricity in the nation.
+While price levels of every items especially food, begun to rise, people's income level became stale and the Prime Minister herself warned of possible famine in the future and called for the general public to reduce their consumption, however did not say anything about politicians, businessmen and government officials living luxurious lives and causing flight of capital abroad.
+This cumulated to BNP and Jamaat-e-Islami Bangladesh staging massive protests on 24 December 2022, during clashes with the police one BNP activist was killed in Panchagarh.
+On 1 January 2024 the government came under international controversy and criticism after their involvement in Nobel laureate Muhammad Yunus being convicted under labor law that was allegedly a false case.